The Cavender-Farris-Neyman Model with a Molecular Clock: The CFN-MC Polytope

 \begin{prop} Let $T$ be a rooted binary tree on $n \geq 2$ leaves.
 The number of vertices of $R_T$ is $F_n$, the $n$-th Fibonacci number. \end{prop}

 \begin{proof} We proceed by induction on $n$.
 For the base cases, we note that if $T$ is the 2-leaf tree, then $R_T = \text{conv} $, and if $T$ is the 3-leaf tree, then $R_T = \text{conv} $.

-Let $T$ be an $n$-leaf tree.
-Let $l_1$ and $l_2$ be leaves of $T$ that are adjacent to the same interior node $a$, so that $a$ is a cherry node.
+Let $T$ be an $n$-leaf tree with $n \geq 4$.
+Let $l_1$ and $l_2$ be leaves of $T$ that are adjacent to the same internal node $a$, so that $a$ is a cherry node.
 Leaves $l_1$ and $l_2$ exist because every rooted binary tree with $n \geq 2$ leaves has a cherry.

-Let $T'$ be the tree obtained from $T$ by contracting leaves $l_1$ and $l_2$ to a single leaf and suppressing node $a$.
-If $\P$ is a collection of paths in $T$ with $a \notin \text{Top}(\P)$, then we can realize the top-vector of $\P$ without the $a$-coordinate as the top-vector of a collection of paths in $T'$.
-Furthermore, any collection of paths in $T'$ can be extended to a collection of paths in $T$ without $a$ in its top-set.
+Let $T'$ be the tree obtained from $T$ by deleting leaves $l_1$ and $l_2$ and their adjacent edges so that $a$ becomes a leaf.
+If $\P$ is a path system in $T$ with $a \notin \text{Top}(\P)$, then we can realize the top-vector of $\P$ without the $a$-coordinate as the top-vector of a path system in $T'$.
+Furthermore, any path system in $T'$ can be extended to a path system in $T$ without $a$ in its top-set.
 So the number of vertices of $R_T$ with $a$-coordinate equal to $0$ is the number of vertices of $R_{T'}$, which is $F_{n-1}$ by induction.

 Let $a'$ be the direct ancestor of $a$ in $T$.
-Let $T''$ be the tree obtained from $T$ by deleting $l_1, l_2$ and $a$, and all edges adjacent to $a$, and suppressing node $a'$.
-If $\P$ is a collection of paths in $T$ with $a \in \text{Top}(\P)$, then note that $a' \notin \text{Top}(\P)$.
+Let $T''$ be the tree obtained from $T$ by deleting $l_1, l_2$ and $a$, and all edges adjacent to $a$, and merging the two remaining edges incident to $a'$ so that $a'$ is no longer a node.
+In the case where $a'$ is the root of $T$, we simply delete it and its other incident edge to form $T''$.
+If $\P$ is a path system in $T$ with $a \in \text{Top}(\P)$, then note that $a' \notin \text{Top}(\P)$.
 Furthermore, edge $aa'$ is not an edge in any path in $\P$.
-Therefore, we can realize the top-vector of $\P$ without the $a$- and $a'$-coordinates as the top-vector of a collection of paths in $T''$.
-Furthermore, any collection of paths in $T''$ can be extended to a collection of paths in $T$ with $a$ in its top-set.
+Therefore, we can realize the top-vector of $\P$ without the $a$- and $a'$-coordinates as the top-vector of a path system in $T''$.
+Furthermore, any path system in $T''$ can be extended to a path system in $T$ with $a$ in its top-set.
 So the number of vertices of $R_T$ with $a$-coordinate equal to $1$ is the number of vertices of $R_{T''}$, which is $F_{n-2}$ by induction.

 Therefore, the total number of vertices of $R_T$ is $F_{n-2} + F_{n-1} = F_n$, as needed. \end{proof}